sindresorhus/sindresorhus.github.com/_apps/dato.md

 <a id="trial"></a>
 ### Trial

 There's a fully functional trial available [here](https://dsc.cloud/sindresorhus/Dato-2.4.0-trial-1615789998).
 The only limitation is that it will prompt to buy Dato every 12 hours and it will not receive updates.
-(The trial is only available for macOS 11 since Dato works best on macOS 11)
+The trial is only available for macOS 11 since Dato works best on macOS 11.
+If you decide to buy Dato on the App Store, all data and settings from the trial version will be preserved (they share the same storage).

 ### Features